 2013-07 – Valtos Beach – on the other side of the fort

-To get to Valtos Beach from the town we had to climb a lot of steps between tourist shops.
-The same street that leads to the fort.
-Instead of turning left at the ridge to the castle, we met a new set of steps going down on the other side towards the tempting clear water.
+To get to Valtos Beach from the town we had to climb a lot of steps between tourist shops – the same street that leads up to the fort.
+Instead of turning left at the ridge to the fort, there was a new set of steps leading down on the other side towards tempting clear water.

 On the beach we hired sun-beds, and in the nearby Tango Club we had our lunch.
 A nice place with a pool and lots of music.

 Not much to do in the evenings except looking in shops and dining in one of the several restaurants.
 I prefer family ordinary restaurants to the more fashionable.
 There you get good personal service.